-WooCommerce is one of our top picks for free ecommerce platform, scoring a 4.01 out of 5 based on our evaluation.
-WooCommerce’s extensive customization options, advanced selling tools, third-party integrations, and unlimited storage earned this software high marks.
-However, the need to pay for customer support and an SSL certificate, along with a complex user interface prevented it from earning a higher score.
+WooCommerce is one of our top picks for free ecommerce platforms, scoring a 4.11 out of 5 based on our evaluation.
+WooCommerce’s extensive customization options, advanced selling tools, third-party integrations, and unlimited storage earned high software high marks.
+However, the need to pay for customer support and an SSL certificate, along with a complex user interface, prevented it from reaching a higher score.

 We particularly recommend WooCommerce for:

-- Adding ecommerce functionality to WordPress websites: WooCommerce is a WordPress plugin so it makes perfect sense to develop your online store within WordPress if your existing website is already there.
-If you also have experience working with WordPress and its plugins, WooCommerce installation and setup will come easier for you.
+- Adding ecommerce functionality to WordPress websites: WooCommerce is a WordPress plugin, so it makes perfect sense to develop your online store within WordPress if your existing website is already there.
+If you also have experience working with WordPress and its plugins, WooCommerce installation and setup will be more straightforward for you.

-- Businesses that plan to hire a developer or want to develop their own store: WooCommerce is open source, so the sky’s the limit when it comes to customization.
-Whatever you want your online store to have, there most likely will be a feature for it in WooCommerce.
+- Businesses planning to hire a developer or that want to develop their own store: WooCommerce is open-source, so the sky’s the limit when it comes to customization.
+Whatever you want your online store to have, there will likely be a feature for it in WooCommerce.
 If there isn’t, you can develop your own and upload it to its extension marketplace.

 When WooCommerce Would Not Be a Good Fit